LookHere/HumanResourcesScience/Resources/Interviews.md

 Pre-work questions differ from the on-air questions.
 You may ask in the prep e-mail, "what would a homerun look like for you in this interview?"; then include the questions for the actual interview.

+When talking to them in the pre-taping, you may want to ask them a few questions from the Proust Questionnaire.
+It could open up the conversation and if you get any really smart responses, you could ask the question again during the live interview.
+- What is your idea of perfect happiness?
+- What is your greatest fear?
+- What is the trait you most deplore in yourself?
+- What is the trait you most deplore in others?
+- Which living person do you most admire?
+- What is your greatest extravagance?
+- What is your current state of mind?
+- What do you consider the most overrated virtue?
+- On what occasion do you lie?
+- What do you most dislike about your appearance?
+- Which living person do you most despise?
+- What is the quality you most like in a man?
+- What is the quality you most like in a woman?
+- Which words or phrases do you most overuse?
+- What or who is the greatest love of your life?
+- When and where were you happiest?
+- Which talent would you most like to have?
+- If you could change one thing about yourself, what would it be?
+- What do you consider your greatest achievement?
+- If you were to die and come back as a person or a thing, what would it be?
+- Where would you most like to live?
+- What is your most treasured possession?
+- What do you regard as the lowest depth of misery?
+- What is your favorite occupation?
+- What is your most marked characteristic?
+- What do you most value in your friends?
+- Who are your favorite writers?
+- Who is your hero of fiction?
+- Which historical figure do you most identify with?
+- Who are your heroes in real life?
+- What are your favorite names?
+- What is it that you most dislike?
+- What is your greatest regret?
+- How would you like to die?
+- What is your motto?

+There are some similar questions from Inside Actor's Studio
+- What is your favorite word?
+- What is your least favorite word?
+- What turns you on creatively, spiritually or emotionally?
+- What turns you off?
+- What is your favorite curse word?
+- What sound or noise do you love?
+- What sound or noise do you hate?
+- What profession other than your own would you like to attempt?
+- What profession would you not like to do?
+- If Heaven exists, what would you like to hear God say when you arrive at the Pearly Gates?

 Before the interview, when you can speak together live, it is worth setting the standard of how things will operate.

+This is also a key time to ask for headshot and bio.
+If you'd like you can also confirm the title and description you'll use in advertising material.

 ## Example